jchu634/jchu634/README.md

 ### Hi there 👋

-### I'm a Computer Science student at the University of Auckland
+### I'm a Computer Science graduate from the University of Auckland (New Zealand)
-- 🧠 I am currently learning **Machine Learning, Backend Technologies and Video Encoding**
+- 🧠 I am currently learning **GPU computing, Backend Technologies and Video Encoding**
 - 📫 You can reach me at:
     - 📧 [jchu634@keshuac.com](mailto:jchu634@keshuac.com)
     - 🐦 [@crocfun2](https://twitter.com/crocfun2)